ProfBird/GradingAssistant/README.md

 ## Unit Testing

 [Mocha](https://mochajs.org) unit test files are in the test subfolder.
 Each bug fix or enhancement should include a unit test if one does not already exist.
+4/8/25 Note: There may be good reasons to swich to Jest for unit testing... stay tuned.

 ## JSDoc